guchan-fout/iOS-Pangle-Manuel-Quick-Start/Quick-Start-Manual/en/5-template_banner_ad_en.md

 `BUNativeExpressBannerViewDelegate` indicates the result of ad's load.
 If ad is rendered, a `BUNativeExpressBannerView` will be returned as a ad's view for displaying.
 Please add it to the place you want the ad to show.

-If user clicked close button and choose the reason, `func nativeExpressBannerAdView(_ bannerAdView: BUNativeExpressBannerView, dislikeWithReason filterwords: [BUDislikeWords]?)` will be called.
+If user clicked close button feedback dialog will be shown.
+After choose the reason, `func nativeExpressBannerAdView(_ bannerAdView: BUNativeExpressBannerView, dislikeWithReason filterwords: [BUDislikeWords]?)` will be called.

 ```swift